rmsrosa/random_notes/docs/src/probability/mortality_tables.md

 scatter!(plt, x, mx, label="data")
 ```

-Weird.
-Why is the function with the means of the parameters is outside que quantiles, which is based on the function values of the parameter samples?
+Notice how the function with the means of the parameters is outside the quantiles, which is based on the function values of the parameter samples.
 Let's check the ensemble.

 ```@example mortality
 plt = plot(yscale=:log10, title="Force of mortality", titlefont=10, xlabel="age", ylabel="force of mortality", legend=nothing)